 10. Adverse events

-10.1 Researchers must report unexpected or serious adverse events to the USC HREC within one working day of the event occurring using the Adverse event report.
-See guideline 3 (Ethics responsibilities of USC researchers) of the Human Research Ethics Guidelines for more information.
+10.1 Researchers must report unexpected or serious adverse events to the USC HREC within one working day of the event occurring using the adverse event report.

 11. Complaints and non-compliance

-Complaints and non-compliance are managed in accordance with the Australian Code, the National Statement and where appropriate the Research Misconduct – Governing Policy and related procedures.
+Complaints and non-compliance are managed in accordance with the Code, the National Statement and where appropriate the Responsible Research Conduct – Governing Policy and Managing and Investigating Breaches of Responsible Research Conduct - Procedures.

 11.1 Complaints about human research

 Where complaints are made about projects that would normally require ethics approval, the USC HREC Chairperson is authorised to review the matter.
-The Chairperson may refer such complaints to the full HREC or to the Office of Research as appropriate.
+The Chairperson may refer such complaints to the HREC, external ethical review body, to the Office of Research, or department responsible for the governance of the project, as appropriate.
 If complaints relate to activities that may have unexpected adverse effects, ethics approval may be withdrawn or suspended.

 11.2 Non-compliance with ethical review decisions

 Any non-compliance with ethical review or HREC decisions should be reported to the HREC Chairperson.
-The Chairperson then considers appropriate actions, and may refer the non-compliance to the HREC or to the Office of Research as appropriate.
+The Chairperson then considers appropriate actions and may refer the non-compliance to the USC HREC, external ethical review body, Office of Research, or department responsible for the governance of the project as appropriate.

 11.3 Complaints about HREC review process